kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

   OpenShift cluster.
 If so then a Route will be created to the kcp server; otherwise, an Ingress object will direct incoming TLS connections to the kcp server.
 The default is `false`.
-- `--external-endpoint $domain_name:$port`, saying how the kcp server will be reached from outside the cluster.
-The given domain name must be something that the external clients will resolve to an IP address where the cluster's Ingress controller or OpenShift router will be listening, and the given port must be the corresponding TCP port number.
+- `--external-endpoint $host:$port`, saying how the kcp server will be reached from outside the cluster.
+The given host (domain name or IP address) and port must be something that all the clients can use to open a TCP connection to the Ingress controller's listening port.
   For a plain Kubernetes cluster, this must be specified.
 For an OpenShift cluster this may be omitted, in which case the command will (a) assume that the external port number is 443 and (b) extract the external hostname from the Route object after it is created and updated by OpenShift.
 FYI, that external hostname will start with a string derived from the Route in the chart (currently "kubestellar-route-kubestellar") and continue with "." and then the ingress domain name for the cluster.
 - a command line flag for the `helm upgrade` command.
 This includes the usual control over namespace: you can set it on the command line, otherwise the namespace that is current in your kubeconfig